codejones-hub/plutus/doc/tutorials/contract-testing.rst

-Creating the contract initializes the model state (using `($=)`_ and generated ``Lens`` operations), forges the game token (using forge_), deposits it in the creator's wallet, and withdraws the ADA locked in the contract (using deposit_ and withdraw_):
+Creating the contract initializes the model state (using `($=)`_ and generated ``Lens`` operations), forges the game token (using forge_), deposits it in the creator's wallet, and withdraws the Ada locked in the contract (using deposit_ and withdraw_):

 .. code-block:: haskell